Written by: Richard Frykberg

 A Closer Look at CAPEX in SAP Investment Management

-CAPEX aims to maintain present operation levels and facilitate future business growth.
+CAPEX digital transformation aims to maintain present operation levels and facilitate future business growth.
 CAPEX project decisions are significant as:

 - They are mission critical – failure to address a critical risk or growth opportunity may have existential implications for an organization.